mrbaloglu/mrbaloglu/README.md

 - 👋 Hi, I’m @mrbaloglu
 - I’m interested in Natural Language Processing, Signal Processing and Reinforcement Learning.
-- I’m currently learning to use RL on NLP tasks.
 - I’m looking to collaborate on relevant projects for my interests.
 - How to reach me: mrbaloglu [at] gmail [dot] com